 For a business, you need to also consider whether they have to be a certain type of business e.g. a business with an account with the promoter or who purchases XXX products from the promoter.

-If an entrant is a customer of the promoter, you may not want to award the prize to them if they have outstanding debts owed at the time the prize is awarded.
+If a competition entrant is a customer of the promoter, you may not want to award the prize to them if they have outstanding debts owed at the time the prize is awarded.
 In such a case, we would recommend including the following clause (or similar): The entrant must be within the Promoter’s trading terms throughout the promotional period and must not have overdue monies owing to be eligible to win a prize.

 Where you award a prize, fringe benefit tax may be required to be paid by the winner’s employer.
 Therefore if you are asking employees of a third party company to enter, ensure you first obtain permission from the third party company owner and flag to them they may be liable for fringe benefit tax (or let them know you will cover this tax, if it applies).